Pacific Harbour maintenance dredging, Bribie Island

 How much material will be dredged?

-Based on bathymetric surveys of the canals, approximately 60,000 to 80,000 cubic metres of sediment material needs to be removed from the dredging area.
+Based on bathymetric surveys of the canals, approximately 80,000 cubic metres of sediment material needs to be removed from the dredging area.

 How is the project funded?